Yisrael Kristal

 Yisrael Kristal (or Israel Kristal; born Izrael Icek Kryształ; ישראל קרישטל; 15 September 1903 – 11 August 2017) was a Polish-Israeli supercentenarian recognized in 2014 as the oldest living Holocaust survivor.
-After the death of Yasutaro Koide, of Japan, on 18 January 2016, he was also recognized as the oldest living man in the world as well as one of the ten oldest men ever at his death at age 113 years and 330 days.
+After the death of Yasutaro Koide, of Japan, on 18 January 2016, he was also recognized as the oldest living man.

 Born in 1903 to religious parents in Maleniec, near Żarnów, then part of Poland of the Russian Empire, Kristal remained religiously observant all his life.

 A confectioner by profession, he experienced World War I as an early teen, and World War II as an adult.
 After surviving the Holocaust, he emigrated to Israel.

 Early life

 Kristal was born to a religious Jewish family in Maleniec, Końskie County, near Żarnów, then part of Congress Poland of the Russian Empire, on 15 September 1903.
 His father was a Torah scholar who ensured his son had a religious education, and Kristal would remain religiously observant all his life.
 He attended a cheder at age three, where he studied Judaism and Hebrew.
 He learned the Hebrew Bible at four and the Mishnah at six.
 In a 2012 interview, he recalled his father waking him at five in the morning to begin his religious instruction.

 His mother died in 1913 when he was ten years old.
 After World War I broke out in 1914, he saw Kaiser Franz Joseph in person when the monarch rode through his town in a car, and recalled sweets being thrown as he passed.
-His father was drafted into the Imperial Russian Army, he was taken prisoner and died soon after the war.
+His father was drafted into the Imperial Russian Army, was taken prisoner and died soon after the war.
 Meanwhile, Kristal moved in with his uncles.

 In 1920, at age 17, he moved to Łódź.
 After briefly laboring as a metalworker, he opened a candy store with an uncle.
 While initially working as a physical laborer, he later became a renowned expert candy-maker.
 He married Chaja Feige Frucht in 1928, and they had two children.